MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/deploy-arc-resource-bridge-using-command-line.md

      az extension add --upgrade --name azurestackhci
      ```

-## Step 2: Create a custom location by installing Azure Arc Resource Bridge
+## Create a custom location by installing Azure Arc Resource Bridge

 To create a custom location, install Azure Arc Resource Bridge by launching an elevated PowerShell window and perform these steps: